-The following year went much better, but now we had a toddler on our hands instead of a 6 month old baby.
+The following year went much better.
+But now we had a toddler on our hands instead of a 6 month old baby.
 She loved opening the presents, but by the fourth gift, we were all starting to burn out.
-Since she was still our only child and only had one cousin, our tree was quite full with gifts from loved ones.
+Since she was still our only child, our tree was quite full with gifts from loved ones.

-As I pondered on how to make Christmas Day feel more about Christ and less about gifts – without sacrificing my desire to splurge.
-One day, a friend described Hanukkah to me, and I wished that we had 9 days of gifts instead of just one.
+I wanted to make Christmas Day feel more about Christ and less about gifts.
+But without sacrificing my desire to splurge.
+One day, a friend described Hanukkah to me.
+I wished that we had 9 days of gifts instead of just one.
 Then it hit me – why not?